tyuichis/modern-anki-card-template/README.md

 ⚠️ To enable Syntax Highlighting, please add `_highlight.min.js` `_github-dark.min.css` and all files inside `languages/` in your Anki's `collection.media` folder, then change `syntaxHighlighting = false` to `syntaxHighlighting = true` in all of the Front and Back sides of the templates you want to use it on.

+By default, it's not turned on to maximise performance.

 For more details on the folder path, see [Anki Docs](https://docs.ankiweb.net/files.html#file-locations).